trey0/geocamShare/docs/install.rst

   sudo apt-get sqlite3 libsqlite3-dev

   # rendering icons and reading image metadata
-  sudo apt-get install libimage-exiftool-perl imagemagick
+  sudo apt-get install libjpeg-dev libimage-exiftool-perl imagemagick

 Then install Python dependencies.
 Before running this command, you will either need to activate your virtualenv environment (recommended) or